MantiMantilla/federated_learning/docs/book_contents/relevant_literature/friendly_intro_to_differential_privacy.md

 ![Plot of *a posteriori* vs *a priori* probabilities for different values of epsilon.](https://desfontain.es/privacy/images/dp-contour-graph.png)

-The image show how much the probability could change for different values of $\varepsilon$.
+The image shows how much the probability could change for different values of $\varepsilon$.
 Higher values increase how much the probability will increase.
 Let us derive the ranges analytically.
 Consider Baye's theorem for the *a posteriori* probabilities for $D_\text{in}$ and $D_\text{out}$.

 $$